 Section 15.03 Approval of Amendments to Division Constitutions and Bylaws.
 All amendments to Regional IAI Division constitutions and Bylaws shall be submitted to the Chief Operations Officer (COO), and shall not be effective until approved by the IAI.
 The COO and the Division Representative shall administratively review the submitted amendment or amendments.
 If there is a significant administrative problem that cannot be corrected by consulting with the Division, the amendment or amendments will be returned to the Division with written suggestions on how to correct the administrative problem.
 After being corrected, the amendment or amendments must be resubmitted for review and approval.
 If the COO determines that legal review is necessary, amendments shall be forwarded to the General Counsel.
 The General Counsel shall consult with the COO of the IAI for review and approval and if appropriate, recommend revisions.
 The COO shall forward any comments and suggestions to the submitting Division.
 If there are no identified problems, the COO shall immediately notify the submitting Division that the amendment or amendments have been approved.
 However, if the COO does not take any action within six (6) months after receipt by the IAI, the submitted amendment or amendments are automatically approved without any further action by the IAI.

-Section 15.04 Annual Division Report.
-No later than sixty (60) days prior to the Annual General Membership Meeting, an annual report of the activities for the previous calendar year of each Chartered Regional Division shall be submitted in writing by the Division Secretary or Division Regional Representative to the IAI’s Division Representative, who shall present said report in total or in summary form at the Annual Membership Meeting.
-This report should include the status of any amendments to the Division’s Constitution or Bylaws, any issues the Division desires to have presented to the Board of Directors, the number of members in the Division, the number of Division members who are also members of the IAI, a brief summary of all meetings held and scheduled, a list of all Division publications and a brief summary of any other Division activities.

-Section 15.05 Regional Representatives.
+Section 15.04 Regional Representatives.
 The Regional Representatives shall act in an advisory capacity, and assist the President, other Officers and the Board of Directors in all matters pertaining to the welfare of the IAI in the attainment of its objectives and the solicitation of new members.
 All Regional Representatives shall be members of both the IAI and their respective Regional Divisions.